epfl-ada/ada-2022-project-adaconda/README.md

 ### PART 3 : In depth analysis within NBA teams
 - Are some players more popular than their own team ?
+Is it the popularity of the players that improves the popularity of a team ?
 - How does NBA teams manage to be more popular ?
 Is this popularity affecting their results ?
 - Is the championship MVP always the most popular player ?
 (MVP : Most Valueable Player)